chapel-lang/chapel/doc/rst/usingchapel/prereqs.rst

     LLVM and clang with one of those versions is not available, you can use the bundled LLVM or disable LLVM support (see :ref:`readme-chplenv.CHPL_LLVM`).

-     * Using the LLVM backend with LLVM 16 or newer requires C++17 support.

 In addition, several optional components have additional requirements: